 The frequency in which passengers board a public transportation vehicle.

-One vehicle (whether a car carrying one passenger or a bus carrying 30 people) traveling one mile constitutes a vehicle mile.
-VMT is one measure of the use of state highways and roads, and is typically aggregated by calculating the total annual miles of vehicle travel divided by the total population in a state or in an urbanized area.
+One vehicle traveling one mile constitutes a vehicle mile.
+VMT is one measure of the use of state highways and roads, and is aggregated by calculating the total annual miles of vehicle travel divided by a geographical location’s total population.

 Wait time refers to the time spent by passengers while waiting for a transit vehicle.